Pushergene/Pagyblocker/README.md

 ```
 Extremly fast, block by domain.
 Updated,

-Its actually just a fork from a 3 years old Extension.
+Its actually just a fork from a 3 years old Extension, which uses outdated Hosts file, calls Home(uninstall redirect)
-The Filter list is very outdated there, calling home.
-This Extension doesnt call a single DNS.
+This One is completly bloat-free and updated.
 For Firefox:
 about:config
 then xpinstall.signatures.required false